David Bruce (microbiologist): Fly disease and sleeping sickness

-The Sleeping Sickness Commission
+Sleeping Sickness Commission

 There was an outbreak of sleeping sickness in Uganda from 1900.
 By 1901, it became severe with death toll estimated to about 20,000.
 More than 250,000 people died in the epidemic that lasted for two decades.
 The disease commonly popularised as "negro lethargy" was not known to be related to the fly disease.
-At the time, the human disease was believed to be either bacterial infection or helminth infection.
+At the time, the human disease was believed to be either a bacterial infection or helminth infection.

 The Royal Society constituted a three-member Sleeping Sickness Commission in 1902 to investigate the epidemic.
 Led by George Carmichael Low from the London School of Hygiene and Tropical Medicine, the team included his colleague Aldo Castellani and Cuthbert Christy, a medical officer on duty in Bombay, India.
 The expedition was a failure as they found that bacteria or helminths were not involved in the disease.

 The second Commission in 1902 was entrusted to Bruce, assisted by David Nunes Nabarro from the University College Hospital.
-By August 1903, Bruce and his team established that the disease was transmitted the tsetse fly, Glossina palpalis.
+By August 1903, Bruce and his team established that the disease was transmitted by the tsetse fly, Glossina palpalis.
 The relationship with the fly disease in animals became obvious.
 In the third Commission (1908–1912) Bruce and his colleagues established the complete developmental stages of the trypanosome in tsetse fly.

 Honours and awards

 Bruce was elected a Fellow of the Royal Society (FRS) in 1899.
 He served as editor of the Journal of the Royal Army Medical Corps between 1904 and 1908.
-He was the recipient of the Cameron prize of Edinburgh University in 1901.
-He received the Royal Society's Royal Medal in 1904, the Mary Kingsley Medal in 1905, and the Stewart prize of the British Medical Association.
+He was the recipient of the Cameron Prize from Edinburgh University in 1901.
+He received the Royal Society's Royal Medal in 1904, the Mary Kingsley Medal in 1905, and the Stewart Prize of the British Medical Association.
 He was Croonian lecturer at the Royal College of Physicians in 1915.
-He was awarded the Leeuwenhoek Medal in 1915, created a Companion of the Bath (CB) in the 1905 Birthday Honours, knighted in 1908 and upgraded to a Knight Commander of the Bath (KCB) in 1918.
+He was awarded the Leeuwenhoek Medal in 1915, created a Companion of the Order of the Bath (CB) in the 1905 Birthday Honours, knighted in 1908 and upgraded to a Knight Commander of the Order of the Bath (KCB) in 1918.
 He was president of the British Science Association during 1924–1925.

 Bruce's name features on the frieze of the London School of Hygiene & Tropical Medicine.
-Twenty-three names of public health and tropical medicine pioneers were chosen to feature on the School building in Keppel Street when it was constructed in 1926.
+Twenty-three names of public health and tropical medicine pioneers were chosen to feature on the School building on Keppel Street when it was constructed in 1926.

-Bruce was nominated 31 times for the Nobel Prize in Physiology or Medicine between 1904 and 1932 for his discoveries in trypanosomiasis, but was never selected.
+Bruce was nominated 31 times for the Nobel Prize in Physiology or Medicine between 1904 and 1932 for his discoveries in trypanosomiasis but was never selected.